minghao-wu/minghao-wu.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in natural language processing at The University of Melbourne under the supervision of [Tim Baldwin](https://people.eng.unimelb.edu.au/tbaldwin/) and [Trevor Cohn](http://people.eng.unimelb.edu.au/tcohn/).
+Minghao Wu is currently working as a Research Engineer at JD.com, Inc AI Lab.
+He received his bachelor degree at The University of Sydney in 2016 and master degree at The University of Melbourne under the supervision of [Trevor Cohn](http://people.eng.unimelb.edu.au/tcohn/) in 2018.